tomeightyeight/javascript-helpers/README.md

-# jquery-plugin-boilerplate
+# javascript-helpers
-jQuery Plugin Boilerplate
+A collection of JavaScript Helpers & Boilerplate Code by Tom Humphris